yannickl/FlowingMenu/README.md

 #### Manually

-[Download](https://github.com/YannickL/FlowingMenu/archive/master.zip) the project and copy the `Splitflap` folder into your project to use it in.
+[Download](https://github.com/YannickL/FlowingMenu/archive/master.zip) the project and copy the `FlowingMenu` folder into your project to use it in.

 ## Contact